 Advantages of Scientific Management Theory:

-Let us discuss scientific management theory advantages or benefits.
+Let us discuss the scientific management theory’s advantages or benefits.

 1. Enhanced production:

 The scientific management theory is responsible for enhanced production as it concentrates on steady improvements in business operations.
-There is fruitful cooperation between managers and workers and hence enhanced team work is achieved.
+There is fruitful cooperation between managers and workers and hence enhanced teamwork achieved.
 The harmonious relationship between the management and workers assists in production in the organization.

 2. Ability to control:

-The best part of scientific management theorists is that the managers are able to have good control over production.
+The best part of scientific management theorists is that the managers can have good control overproduction.
 Employees become specialists in their field as they do the same task repeatedly; this makes it easy for the manager to have control over employees.

 3. Decreases inaccuracy:

-Inaccuracy is decreased as the theory is based on experiment and observation for context-specific solutions.
-With better planning and decision making, accuracy is achieved.
+Inaccuracy decreased as the theory based on experiment and observation for context-specific solutions.
+With better planning and improved decision making, the accuracy achieved.

 4. Decreased autocracy:

 The theory stimulates the management to adopt a positive relationship with leadership.
-Cooperation amongst employees and managers enhances democracy in workplace.
-Hence there is decreased autocracy by following scientific management theory.
+Cooperation amongst employees and managers enhances democracy in the workplace.
+Hence there decreased autocracy by following scientific management theory.

-The mechanization and latest use of technology in production of goods enhances productivity.
+The mechanization and the latest use of technology in the production of goods enhance productivity.
 Since there is enhanced large scale production, there is a decrease in per unit cost of production.

 6. Pay system:

-With the theory piecework pay system is followed, where payment is monitored based in piecework.
-Here incentive is considered in order to enhance productivity and provide high wages for employees.
-With a higher productivity, there is an increase in wages for employees.
+With the theory piecework pay system follow, where payment is monitored based on piecework.
+Here incentives considered to enhance productivity and provide high wages for employees.
+With higher productivity, there is an increase in wages for employees.
 The differential incentive plan provides higher wages to efficient workers.
-By this way the standard of living of the employees are made better.
+In this way, the standard of living of the employees made better.